 Program overview

-• Optional co-op pathway, allowing students to gain practical work experience.
+• Optional co-op placements that allow students to gain real-world experience.

 Featured Experiences